 In case of disaster, this is obviously a bad scenario.
 For smaller, more compact weapons and pistols, this is especially true.
 It’s easier for smaller guns to get dirty, so you want to make sure you are cleaning them regularly.

-If you are involved in any firearm competitions, you will want to make sure that you keep your weapon up to date and clean.
+Next, if you are involved in any firearm competitions, you will want to make sure that you keep your weapon up to date and clean.

 This is important for your gun’s functionality and your overall competition performance.
 You don’t want to enter a competition with a dirty firearm.